 Yes.
 Art.
 60 of the Law 20/2015 of 14 July, which regulates the underwriting agencies, expressly provides that the underwriting agencies may act on behalf of one or more insurers.

 Yes.
 The underwriting agencies can enter into letter of terms (“cartas de condiciones”) with brokers and broking firms.
 For transparency and legal certainty reasons, the letter of terms should clarify the fact that the underwriting agency operates and write risks for and on behalf of the insurer granting the binding authority.

-The operative of an underwriting agency depends on its type of binding authority.
-There are very wide binding authorities and others which require the prior authorisation of the insurer / Lloyd’s Syndicate before accepting and writing a risk.
+The operative of an underwriting agency depends on its type of power or CAA.
+There are wide authorisation powers and others requiring prior acceptance from the insurer before underwriting risk.

-Generally, an underwriting agency shall have faculties to analyse the risk to be insured and quote it, discuss covers, decide about the acceptance and underwriting of the risk as well as to prepare and issue the contract of insurance and manage, together with the intermediary, the premium collection and the administration of the contract.
+Generally, an underwriting agency shall have faculties to analyse the risks to be insured, quote them, discuss covers, take decisions about the acceptance and underwrite the risks as well as to prepare and issue the contracts of insurance and, together with the intermediary, take care of the premium collection and the administration of the contract.

 The underwriting agencies have delegated powers for the handling, negotiation and settlement of claims.
 In some cases, they have authority for handling and settling them directly (always under an agreed limits); in other cases, the underwriting agencies should obtain the authorisation of the insurer on whose behalf they operate.